Spring: Saturdays, May 9 and 23, 8 a.m. - 1 p.m.

 Fall: Saturday, October 10, 8 a.m. - 1:30 p.m.

 The Pennsylvania Writing and Literature Project offers an Invitational Institute in the Teaching of Writing.
 Participants earn six graduate credits from West Chester University.

 Experienced teachers come together to demonstrate and examine their classroom practices, study the latest research about teaching, and develop their own teaching skills.
 As a result of these activities, teachers are better prepared for their own classrooms and for teaching other teachers.

 This teachers-teaching-teachers model is the heart of the Project philosophy.

-Teachers who successfully complete an Institute are eligible to become paid teacher-consultants who coordinate courses, present in-service programs and teach in our summer Youth Programs.
+Teachers who successfully complete an Institute are eligible to teach in PAWLP's summer Youth Programs, present in courses, and provide professional development for local school districts.

 An application form, endorsement from a PAWLP Fellow or school district administrator, and interview are required.
 Applications are considered on a rolling admission basis.
 For more information or an application please call the PAWLP office at 610-436-2202 or e-mail email@example.com.

 On-line portfolio by an